 The interdepartmental Classical Studies Program (CLST) at Columbia University (contact information here) brings together faculty from Art History and Archaeology, Classics, History, and Philosophy.
 Students in the program pursue a Ph.D. or an M.A. in Classical Studies, meeting requirements in three fields relevant to the study of Greek and Roman antiquity as well as the larger Ancient Mediterranean.
 Together with the Center for the Ancient Mediterranean, Classical Studies is the home of a vibrant community of scholars working in ancient studies at Columbia University.
 Learn more…

-In this new series, the Classical Studies Graduate Progam CLST at Columbia University invites authors of recently published books in ancient studies, books which are exemplary for the kind of interdisciplinary study of the ancient world that CLST aims to foster.
-All faculty and students at Columbia and beyond working in ancient studies are cordially invited.
-CLST students are required to read carefully at least one chapter of the book and prepare questions and comments for discussion.
-We are much looking forward to welcoming our first guest, Emanuel Mayer from the University of Chicago, on February 1 2013.
-We will discuss his book The Ancient Middle Classes: Urban Life and Aesthetics in the Roman Empire (2012).
-CLST is grateful to the Center for the Ancient Mediterranean for co-sponsoring the event.
-The meeting takes place at Schermerhorn 930, February 1 2013, 11 am to 1 pm.
+In its Classical Dialogues series, the interdepartmental Classical Studies Graduate Progam CLST at Columbia University invites authors of recent work in ancient studies that is exemplary for the kind of study that CLST aims to foster.
+All faculty and students at Columbia and beyond are cordially invited.
+CLST students are required to read carefully at least one chapter or article in advance and prepare questions and comments for discussion.